EUDAT-B2SAFE/B2SAFE-puppet/README.md

    sudo rm -rf /etc/puppet <br>
    sudo mv B2SAFE-puppet /etc/puppet

-* Choose between SL6.6 or CentOS7 and apply your parameters for configuration of Postgres, iRods and B2SAFE in file:<br>
+* Choose between SL6.6 or CentOS7 or Scientific7 and apply your parameters for configuration of Postgres, iRods and B2SAFE in file:<br>
   /etc/puppet/parameters/common.yaml

 * Run puppet in masterless mode: <br>